mccright/rand-notes/How-can-you-prepare-for-retirement.md

 >[*I have seen opinion pieces and research papers that replace the "Annual Income" I used above, with "Annual Spending."
 There may be material distance between these two values.
 "Annual Spending" **may** be a more appropriate value for some.
 Use which ever seems most appropriate for your situation.*]

 >[For context: according to the [Schwab Modern Wealth Survey June 2023](https://www.aboutschwab.com/schwab-modern-wealth-survey-2023), the average American says being rich means having a net worth of $2.2 million -- the same number as in their [2022 research](https://content.schwab.com/web/retail/public/about-schwab/schwab_modern_wealth_survey_2022_findings.pdf)]. *...read on*

+The [2024 Planning & Progress Study](https://news.northwesternmutual.com/planning-and-progress-study-2024), an annual research study from Northwestern Mutual (*a company that sells retirement-related services and investments*) reported that:
+>Americans’ “magic number” for retirement is surging to an all-time high – rising much faster than the rate of inflation while swelling more than 50% since the onset of the pandemic.
+U.S. adults believe they will need $1.46 million to retire comfortably, a 15% increase over the $1.27 million reported last year, far outpacing today’s inflation rate which currently hovers between 2% and 3%.
+Over a five-year span, people’s ‘magic number’ has jumped a whopping 53% from the $951,000 target Americans reported in 2020.
+>By generation, both Gen Z and Millennials expect to need more than $1.6 million to retire comfortably.
+High-net-worth individuals – people with more than $1 million in investable assets – say they’ll need nearly $4 million.
+>Meanwhile, the average amount that U.S. adults have saved for retirement dropped modestly from $89,300 in 2023 to $88,400 today, but is more than $10,000 off its five-year peak of $98,800 in 2021.

 Again, these numbers can seem like a challenge in isolation.
 But for many who reach them, they are the result of regular *savings* for retirement and full participation in employer plans over many years.
 One of the keys is to start and stick with a plan.
 *There is some material disagreement about this 20x to 25x target -- the approach outlined above may not be right for everyone.
 See the ["Are You Saving Enough For Retirement?
 At this household income:"](https://www.investors.com/etfs-and-funds/retirement/you-need-this-much-retirement-savings-at-your-age-and-income/) table in [this article](https://www.investors.com/etfs-and-funds/retirement/you-need-this-much-retirement-savings-at-your-age-and-income/) by Paul Katzeff for an alternative idea -- one that I believe materially increases one's longevity, uncertain (*medical or other*) material expenses in old age, and market timing risks.*  Fidelity mirrors some of Mr. Katzeff's ideas when they argue for a goal of "[saving 10x (times) your preretirement income by age 67](https://www.fidelity.com/viewpoints/retirement/how-much-do-i-need-to-retire)."
 Roger Young, CFP, Thought Leadership Director, T. Rowe Price, [recently wrote](https://www.troweprice.com/personal-investing/resources/insights/how-to-determine-amount-of-income-you-will-need-at-retirement.html) that "we recommend that most people consider a target between seven and 13½ times their ending salary," depending "on your income and marital status."
 As a result, I've added another table below that includes examples of what 10 and 15-times some sample annual incomes look like (*understanding that less retirement savings means, for most, increased risks*):